 - Spending quality time with your family

 As mentioned, not every day will include all of these.
 Be sure to prioritize what needs to be done first in your schedule.
-For example, it would be silly to spend your morning on cold-calling if your buyer lets you know they want to make an offer on their dream home today.
+For example, it would be silly to spend your morning on cold-calling or preparing a marketing postcard for your geographic farm if your buyer lets you know they want to make an offer on their dream home today.

 Tips for Designing the Perfect Schedule